 Advising 101: Getting a Jump Start on Your Common App Activities List

-Since many students will be putting together a list of activities for the first time this summer or fall, Green Ivy wanted to share some ways to best capture them on college applications.
+Since many students will be putting together a list of activities for the first time this fall, Green Ivy wanted to share some ways to best capture them on college applications.

 General Tips:

-Organize the list according to your most meaningful activities or your biggest time commitments.
-Admissions officers are admittedly reading these lists quickly, so the first two or three activities should show them where you have spent the bulk of your high school years.
-Speaking of time spent, estimating or averaging the hours spent per week on each activity is fine, but be honest and conservative with what you report to schools.
+1. Organize the list according to your most meaningful activities and/or your biggest time commitments.
+Admissions officers admittedly read these lists quickly, so the first two or three activities should be the ones of most importance.
+In terms of time spent, it is fine to estimate the hours spent per week, but be honest and conservative.

-Take advantage of the space in the top box on the Common App to list your position and the organization for each activity.
-You have only 150 characters in the bottom box to elaborate on what you achieved or learned in each activity, so capitalize on the extra room above.
+3. Take advantage of the space on the Common App to list your position and the organization name for each activity.
+There are only 150 characters in the descriptions section to elaborate on what was achieved or learned, so capitalize on the extra room above to share any positions that were held or related details.

-Use active (and varied) verbs to emphasize measurable impact and/or tangible skills.
-How much money did you raise?
+4. Use active (and varied) verbs to emphasize measurable impact and/or tangible skills.
+How much money was raised?
 Who benefitted from the activity?
-What specifically was your role in the organization’s accomplishments?
-What did you learn?
+What was your specific role in the organization’s accomplishments?
+What was learned?

-Capture lists instead of complete sentences.
-Since space is so limited, grammar rules go out the window.
-Instead of “I raised money to donate to a school in Guatemala by selling t-shirts and bracelets,” try “Arranged advertising events, organized fundraisers, and gave presentations at school meetings.”
+5. Capture lists instead of complete sentences.
+Since space is limited, use fragments that describe what happened.
+For example, instead of “I raised money to donate to a school in Guatemala by selling t-shirts and bracelets,” try “Arranged advertising events, organized fundraisers, and gave presentations at school meetings.”

-For awards and honors, give admissions a sense of context.
-How many students did you compete against?
+6. For awards and honors, give admissions a sense of context.
+How many students competed?
 Was it a local, state, or national competition?
-Pro tip: Always spell out the full name of an organization instead of providing an acronym—don’t assume readers will know what the acronym stands for.
+Pro tip: Always spell out the full name of an organization instead of providing an acronym—don’t assume readers will recognize an acronym.

-Edit, revise, and then revise again.
-Your activities list carries weight in admissions, so making it readable and compelling can only help to strengthen your overall application.
+8. Edit, revise, and then revise again.
+The activities list is an opportunity to share experiences that were meaningful and influential throughout high school, so making the list readable and compelling can strengthen an overall application.

 For more information on Green Ivy’s academic advising and college counseling services, click here.